Kenjiro Ogino

-Kenjiro Ogino (荻野 賢次郎, Ogino Kenjiro) is a Japanese football player who plays as a goalkeeper for FC Tokushima.
+Kenjiro Ogino (荻野 賢次郎, Ogino Kenjiro) is a Japanese former football player who played as a goalkeeper.

 Career

 He was educated at and played for Yosano Municipal Koyo Junior High School and Mineyama High School.
 He was selected as part of the squad to represent Japan U-18 in the AFC U-19 Championship.

 After graduating from the high school in 2010, he joined the recent promoted J1 League side Cerezo Osaka.
 During his 3-year stay, he failed to make an appearance for the club.
 Hence he signed for Albirex Niigata Singapore from the S.League in 2013.